Skyscanner/backpack-android/docs/ARCHITECTURE.md

 ## Backpack

-The `Backpack` lib is where all components live.
+The `Backpack` lib is where all traditional view components live.
 All packages, except `utils` are Backpack components.

 ### Component's architecture

 There are only a few things that should be observed about the architecture of the components:

 1. Whenever possible the Backpack component should extend from the Android base component and add the additional extra functionality instead of wrapping the Android component inside another `ViewGroup`.
 This is to keep the view hierarchy as small as possible.
 2. All props should be available via XML and programmatically.
 Whenever a component is available in both XML and code all its properties should also be available in both.
 3. Changing a property programmatically should immediately reflect on the UI.
 4. Components should be "extensible", i.e. `open class` in Kotlin.
 It's also important to think about the component being used that way when writing/reviewing it.